HackMemphis/HM-Planning/logistics/food-options.md

 ---

 __O'Charley's__
 * Cost for Food for 60-70 People: Probable Donation of Party Platter(s) or more.
+No more progress yet.
 * Contact Person: John Willis (AGM) jpwillis269@gmail.com
 * Delivered or We Pickup?: Unknown